 With the PTF for APAR VM66758, the z/VM Control Program (CP) can display identification information that is provided by guest operating systems.
 The CP display is similar to the HMC Systems Management "Partitions" display.
-SCP identification enhancements provide a means to determine what operating system a guest is running and also what guest operating systems have identified themselves since the z/VM system last IPLed.

 The identification information is also provided in the following monitor records: